ChandraBhan07/snatchDL/README.md

 #### Option 2: Precompiled Zip (For Easy Use)

-1. Download the latest release ZIP from the Releases page.
+1. Download the latest release ZIP from the Releases page or click here [Download Latest Release](https://github.com/ChandraBhan07/snatchDL/releases/latest).

 2. Extract the ZIP to any folder.